MueezMughal/UBC_Solar/README.md

 > ⚠️ **Note:** This project involved confidential facility and production data from Suncor’s Firebag SAGD site.
 All process values and identifiers have been redacted for privacy.

 ## Overview
-This project showcases the development of a **comprehensive PI Vision dashboard system** that visualizes the **flow of gas and emulsion from the subsurface to the central processing plant**.
+This project showcases the development of a **comprehensive PI Vision dashboard system** that visualizes the **flow of gas and emulsion from subsurface wells to the central processing plant**.
 The system was designed to help engineers quickly locate production bottlenecks, streamline communication between field and exploitation teams, and enhance overall operational efficiency across Firebag’s SAGD operations.

 ## Objectives